 Whether you’re a returning The Division player or a fresh Agent, learning about The Division 2 skills is essential to conquering the Washington, D.C. wasteland.
-A number of skills and skill mods from the first game will be returning alongside a suite of fresh The Division 2 skills, making a total of five skills, each one boasting at least four mods, plus a sixth skill Ubisoft is yet to reveal in full.
+A number of skills and skill mods from the first game will be returning alongside a suite of fresh The Division 2 skills, making a total of eight skills, each one boasting between three and five mods.

 You’ll still be able to tailor your Agent to suit whatever playstyle you prefer, so if you want to make a support build capable of keeping your squad in the fight then that’s absolutely possible in The Division 2.
 Likewise, if you’re more interested in setting up devastating combos then skills like the Chem Launcher are ideal for you.

-Some of these skills are tied to The Division 2 Specializations, too so you’ll have to do some serious grinding in order to gain access to a few of these.
+Some of these skill variants are tied to The Division 2 Specializations, too so you’ll have to do some serious grinding in order to gain access to a few of these.

 Skills will be an essential aspect when it comes to creating your Agent build, so knowing each skill and the all of the ways you can mod each one will help a great deal when The Division 2 release date rolls around.

 Here are all The Division 2 skills and mods: